aws-samples/amazon-cloudwatch-auto-alarms/README.md

     * You can add EC2 metric dimensions to all metrics collected by the CloudWatch agent.
 This environment variable aligns to your CloudWatch configuration setting for [**append_dimensions**](https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/CloudWatch-Agent-Configuration-File-Details.html#CloudWatch-Agent-Configuration-File-Metricssection).
 The default setting includes all the supported dimensions:  InstanceId, ImageId, InstanceType, AutoScalingGroupName
 * **DEFAULT_ALARM_SNS_TOPIC_ARN**:  arn:${AWS::Partition}:sns:${AWS::Region}:${AWS::AccountId}:CloudWatchAutoAlarmsSNSTopic
     * You can define an Amazon Simple Notification Service (Amazon SNS) topic that the Lambda function will specify as the notification target for created alarms.
 You provide the Amazon SNS Topic Amazon Resource Name (ARN) with the **AlarmNotificationARN** parameter when you deploy the CloudWatchAutoAlarms.yaml CloudFormation template.
 If you leave the **AlarmNotificationARN** parameter value blank, then this environment variable is not set and created alarms won't use notifications.
+* **ALARM_IDENTIFIER_PREFIX**:  AutoAlarm
+    * The prefix name that is added to the beginning of each CloudWatch alarm created by the solution.  (e.g. For "AutoAlarm":  (e.g. AutoAlarm-i-00e4f327736cb077f-CPUUtilization-GreaterThanThreshold-80-5m))  You should update this variable via the **AlarmIdentifierPrefix** in the [CloudWatchAutoAlarms.yaml](./CloudWatchAutoAlarms.yaml) CloudFormation template so that the IAM policy is updated to align with your custom name.

-* You can update the thresholds for the default alarms by updating the following environment variables:
+You can update the thresholds for the default alarms by updating the following environment variables:

    **For Amazon EC2**:
     * **ALARM_CPU_HIGH_THRESHOLD**: 75